Seymour College is regarded as one of the nation’s leading independent schools for girls.

 Reception students undertake a school entry screening process early in their first term at school.
 This assessment tool enables us to identify areas of need and strength very early and adapt each students learning program to meet their learning requirements.

 Co-curricular activities are offered and encouraged as extras at no additional charge.
-The range of activities that are offered include:
+The range of activities that are offered is determined annually according to interest.
+More information will be provided to students and parents during the year.

 Advanced music students are invited to audition for the Junior School Orchestra and Recorder Group.
 Year 4 and 5 students may audition for the Choir.
 All string players are invited to join ensembles appropriate to their ability.